Postdoctoral Scholar - Biomedical Research

 For primary consideration, apply by 19 March 2017.
 Review of the applications will continue until the position is filled, with a target start date of 15 June 2017.

 - A concise (up to two pages) summary of research accomplishments.

 - A list with the names and contact information of at least three references.

 - All relevant publications.

 UCSB is one of the highest-impact research universities in the world.
-Its faculty includes 6 Nobel laureates, 1 Fields medalist, 29 NAS members and 27 NAE members.
+The campus has had 6 Nobel laureates, 1 Fields medalist, 29 NAS members and 27 NAE members.